maheshwaritadakala436-tech/portfolio_website/README.md

 Use the contact form to submit a message.

-After submission, the thank-you page will appear and redirect back to the
+After submission, the thank-you page will appear and redirect back to the homepage.